matheus-rosin/Dynamic-DOM-Helper/README.md

     }
 })
 ```
 Nice, right?
-To have an function linked to the object itself instead of call an external one.
+To have a function linked to the object itself instead of call an external one.
 And you can indeed use this to record simple values:
 ```javascript
 HTML('table', {
     m: {